PrefectHQ/prefect/docs/guides/docker.md

 ## Build a Docker image

-Now that we have a Dockerfile we can build our image by running:
+Now that you have a Dockerfile, you can build your image by running:

 ```bash
 docker build -t prefect-docker-guide-image .
 ```

-We can check that our build worked by running a container from our new image.
+Check that your build worked by running a container from your new image.

 === "Cloud"

-    Our container will need an API URL and and API key to communicate with Prefect Cloud.
+    Your container needs an API URL and an API key to communicate with Prefect Cloud.

     - You can get an API key from the [API Keys](https://docs.prefect.io/2.12.0/cloud/users/api-keys/) section of the user settings in the Prefect UI.

     - You can get your API URL by running `prefect config view` and copying the `PREFECT_API_URL` value.

-    We'll provide both these values to our container by passing them as environment variables with the `-e` flag.
+    Provide both these values to your container by passing them as environment variables with the `-e` flag.

     ```bash
     docker run -e PREFECT_API_URL=YOUR_PREFECT_API_URL -e PREFECT_API_KEY=YOUR_API_KEY prefect-docker-guide-image
     ```

-    After running the above command, the container should start up and serve the flow within the container!
+    After running the above command, the container should start up and serve the flow within the container.

 === "Self-hosted"

-    Our container will need an API URL and network access to communicate with the Prefect API.
+    Your container needs an API URL and network access to communicate with the Prefect API.

-    For this guide, we'll assume the Prefect API is running on the same machine that we'll run our container on and the Prefect API was started with `prefect server start`.
+    For this guide, assume the Prefect API is running on the same machine that you will run your container on and the Prefect API was started with `prefect server start`.
 If you're running a different setup, check out the [Hosting a Prefect server guide](/guides/host/) for information on how to connect to your Prefect API instance.

-    To ensure that our flow container can communicate with the Prefect API, we'll set our `PREFECT_API_URL` to `http://host.docker.internal:4200/api`.
-If you're running Linux, you'll need to set your `PREFECT_API_URL` to `http://localhost:4200/api` and use the `--network="host"` option instead.
+    To ensure that your flow container can communicate with the Prefect API, set your `PREFECT_API_URL` to `http://host.docker.internal:4200/api`.
+If you're running Linux, set your `PREFECT_API_URL` to `http://localhost:4200/api` and use the `--network="host"` option instead.

     ```bash
     docker run --network="host" -e PREFECT_API_URL=http://host.docker.internal:4200/api prefect-docker-guide-image
     ```

-    After running the above command, the container should start up and serve the flow within the container!
+    After running the above command, the container should start up and serve the flow within the container.

-## Deploying to a remote environment
+## Deploy to a remote environment

-Now that we have a Docker image with our flow code embedded, we can deploy it to a remote environment!
+Now that you have a Docker image with your flow code embedded, you can deploy it to a remote environment.

-For this guide, we'll simulate a remote environment by using Kubernetes locally with Docker Desktop.
-You can use the [instructions provided by Docker to set up Kubernetes locally.](https://docs.docker.com/desktop/kubernetes/)
+This guide simulates a remote environment by using Kubernetes locally with Docker Desktop.
+Use the instructions provided by Docker to [set up Kubernetes locally.](https://docs.docker.com/desktop/kubernetes/)

-### Creating a Kubernetes deployment manifest
+### Create a Kubernetes deployment manifest

-To ensure the process serving our flow is always running, we'll create a [Kubernetes deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
-If our flow's container ever crashes, Kubernetes will automatically restart it, ensuring that we won't miss any scheduled runs.
+To ensure the process serving your flow is always running, create a [Kubernetes deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+If your flow's container ever crashes, Kubernetes will automatically restart it, ensuring that you don't miss any scheduled runs.

-First, we'll create a `deployment-manifest.yaml` file in our `prefect-docker-guide` directory:
+First, create a `deployment-manifest.yaml` file in your `prefect-docker-guide` directory:

 ```bash
 touch deployment-manifest.yaml
 ```

-And we'll add the following content to our `deployment-manifest.yaml` file:
+Add the following content to your `deployment-manifest.yaml` file:

 === "Cloud"